nam-dinh-codes/community-battery-sizing-study/README.md

 A common battery sizing approach is to assume a perfect prediction of uncertain parameters and solve a planning problem over the entire sizing horizon.
 Additionally, to explore the impact of forecast prices, we replace the actual prices with 30-minute look-ahead pre-dispatch prices.
 This sizing model is implemented in `optimisation_models/battery_without_rh_model.py` and can be run using the `battery_without_rh_sizing.ipynb`.

 ### CBS sizing model with coupled receding horizons
 The CBS sizing model with coupled receding horizons simultaneously considers all receding horizons in one optimisation problem.
-The model is implemented in `optimisation_models/battery_coupled_rh_model.py` and can be run using the `battery_with_rh_sizing.ipynb`.
+The model is implemented in `optimisation_models/battery_coupled_rh_model.py` and can be run using the `battery_coupled_rh_sizing.ipynb`.